 Serving Clients in Jupiter and the Surrounding Area

-Under Florida law, there are three types of advance directive documents: a Power of Attorney; Living Will; and Designation of Health Care Surrogate.
+Under state law, there are three types of Florida advance directive documents: a Power of Attorney; Living Will; and Designation of Health Care Surrogate.

 Under Chapter 765, Florida Statutes, every Florida adult has the right to create advance health care directives instructing their attending physicians to provide, withhold, or withdraw life prolonging procedures and to appoint an agent to make medical care decisions when medical conditions such as dementia, coma, or Alzheimer’s disease render you incapacitated or unable to make health care decisions on your own.